 What to Expect from Dental Bonding

 Like most people who choose cosmetic enhancements for their smile, you don’t necessarily want others to know about your treatment.
-That is no problem for Dr. Chau.
+That is no problem for Dr. Patton.
 He takes care to match the shade of the bonding materials to your teeth so the treated ones don’t stand out from the others.
 To start the process, he uses something similar to sandpaper to roughen the teeth you wish to have bonded.
 Next, he applies a conditioning liquid and finally the resin.

 You need to sit for several minutes with the conditioning liquid and resin on your teeth.
 For the last step in the cosmetic bonding process, he uses a curing light to force the conditioning liquid and resin to harden.
-Dr. Chau may need to trim excess material and perform additional shaping at this stage as well.
+Dr. Patton may need to trim excess material and perform additional shaping at this stage as well.

 How Long Does Dental Bonding Last?

 The main reasons people choose bonding is that it requires only one appointment and it doesn’t cost as much as other cosmetic dentistry procedures.
 The trade-off is that your results don’t last as long.
 However, you can expect the bonding materials to remain on your teeth for at least five years and possibly as long as 10 years.
 A good oral healthcare routine will help you extend the results of your dental bonding procedure.

 Dental Bonding as a Method to Treat Tooth Decay